The Virtues and Vexations of Vietnam

-“When we started this process, there was no word in Vietnamese for animal welfare.”
-Dave Morgan.
+“When we started this process, there was no word in Vietnamese for animal welfare,” said Dave Morgan.

-Our final stop on the tour of Vietnam was Vinh, where we were attending the annual meeting of the Vietnamese Zoological Association (VZA).
+Our final stop on the tour of Vietnam was Vinh, where we were attending the annual meeting of the Vietnam Zoos Association (VZA).
 Something that we love to do within Wild Welfare is teach because it has such a far-reaching impact.
 There are only so many places that we can visit to conduct a welfare audit each year but if we teach others in this practice it means more facilities can be assessed and more animals can benefit from audit recommendations.
 In Vinh we did just that.

 Dave Morgan gave a presentation on how to conduct welfare audits and what makes a good auditor.
 Once the presentation was done, the next day involved a practical assessment of what our new auditors had learned.
 We took a tour of a facility whilst our trainees conducted their audit and once that was done, we compared findings.
 The trainees did really well, managing to identify improvements to recommend to the facility as well as delivering this information in a tactical and logical way.

-Now that these individuals are trained, agreements within the VZA have been made for these people to conduct more audits in facilities around the country and we are confident that, because of their work, animal welfare standards across the entire country will make progressive steps towards improvement.
+Now these individuals are trained, agreements within the VZA have been made for these people to conduct more audits in facilities around the country and we are confident that, because of their work, animal welfare standards across the entire country will make progressive steps towards improvement.

 There was a moment during a discussion session of VZA associates which was significant.
 During the segment in which plans were being made for action points in 2020, there was a pause in proceedings and nearly everyone in the room raised their hand.
 When we asked what they were voting for, we were told that the VZA members had voted to approve the notion for a requirement within the association for welfare considerations.

 As a consequence the SEAZA welfare standards and welfare auditing programme that we had been intimately involved in helping develop, will be adopted within the VZA constitution and followed for all member facilities.
-This will have a massive impact on animal welfare within Vietnamese captive facilities moving forward and we’re delighted that has been agreed and adopted by the Vietnam Zoo Membership.
+This will have a massive impact on animal welfare within Vietnamese captive facilities moving forward and we are delighted that has been agreed and adopted by the Vietnam Zoo Membership.

 Overall, we came away from our Vietnamese expedition feeling positive for the way in which animal welfare is being taken into serious consideration.
 We met plenty of people who are at the forefront of that change and look forward to seeing further developments for the sake of animal welfare within the country.